tefkah/emacs-docs-converter/pages/Profiling.md

 Press `j` or `mouse-2` to jump to the definition of a function at point.
 Press `d` to view a function’s documentation.
 You can save a profile to a file using `C-x C-w`.
 You can compare two profiles using `=`.

 The `elp` library offers an alternative approach, which is useful when you know in advance which Lisp function(s) you want to profile.
 Using that library, you begin by setting `elp-function-list` to the list of function symbols—those are the functions you want to profile.
-Then type `M-x elp-instrument-list RET nil RET`<!-- /@w --> to arrange for profiling those functions.
-After running the code you want to profile, invoke `M-x elp-results`<!-- /@w --> to display the current results.
+Then type `M-x elp-instrument-list RET nil RET` to arrange for profiling those functions.
+After running the code you want to profile, invoke `M-x elp-results` to display the current results.
 See the file `elp.el` for more detailed instructions.
 This approach is limited to profiling functions written in Lisp, it cannot profile Emacs primitives.

 You can measure the time it takes to evaluate individual Emacs Lisp forms using the `benchmark` library.
 See the macros `benchmark-run`, `benchmark-run-compiled` and `benchmark-progn` in `benchmark.el`.
 You can also use the `benchmark` command for timing forms interactively.